 The Kahnawake Gaming Commission has three members, each member working through a two-year term.
 The members are appointed by the Mohawk Council of Kahnawake, which is the body that governs the Commission.

 Types of Licenses Issued by the Kahnawake Gaming Commission

 Currently, the Kahnawake Gaming Commission issues four different types of licenses.
-All these licenses are issued as per the Regulations for Interactive Gaming that the Commission laid down in July 1999 and which were subsequently amended, with the most recent amendment being on June 2, 2010.
+All these licenses are issued as per the Regulations for Interactive Gaming that the Commission laid down in July, 1999 which were subsequently amended.
+The most recent amendment was on June 2, 2010.

 The Four Different Types of Licenses that the Kahnawake Gaming Commission Grants

 - Client Provider Authorization (CPA)

 - Secondary Client Provider Authorization (Secondary CPA)